alemald0nad0/alemald0nad0/README.md

 7th-semester Data Science student at ESCOM (Instituto Politécnico Nacional), graduating early 2027.
 I work end-to-end on the data pipeline — cleaning and harmonizing messy multi-source data, SQL, feature engineering, and training/evaluating supervised models (scikit-learn, PyTorch, XGBoost).
-Currently applying that to a graph-neural-network research project and to a production inventory-automation system.
+Currently applying that to a graph-neural-network research project and to an inventory-automation prototype for a small business.

 ### `$ currently`

 - Building a GNN + XGBoost pipeline to predict ligand binding affinity, toxicity, and blood-brain-barrier permeability for the 5-HT1A receptor (Trabajo Terminal, team of 3)
 - Modeling optimal racing lines with calculus, linear algebra, and numerical optimization
-- Running a live Python + PostgreSQL + Streamlit system that automates demand/inventory analysis for a small business
+- Prototyping a Python + PostgreSQL + Streamlit system to automate demand/inventory analysis for a small business (built locally, not yet deployed)

 ### `$ projects`